 4. Check SSL Certificate Installations

 Finalizing the installation by checking the installation by clicking the button as you can see in the image below.

-The final step of the configuration SSL certificate on the website is force redirect to HTTPS.
-Your visitor will never add the https by manually so your website will open in HTTP protocol.
-So, if you redirect your website HTTP to HTTPS, then visitors automatically redirect to the secure page without adding HTTPS before URL.
+The final step of the configuration SSL certificate on the website is to force a redirect to HTTPS.
+Your visitor will never add the https manually so your website will open in HTTP protocol.
+So, if you redirect your website HTTP to HTTPS, then visitors automatically redirect to the secure page without adding HTTPS before the URL.